theforeman/foreman_pipeline/README.md

 #Foreman Pipeline#

-This project should provide support for Jenkins builds triggered from within Foreman.
-This plugin is currently under development.
+This project provides support for Jenkins builds triggered from within Foreman.
+It can supply Jenkins with an information on newly provisioned host by Foreman which makes it possible for Jenkins to deploy artifacts on the host.

 ##Installation##